dgelessus/NAGUS/docs/uru/vault.rst

 both of which use this node type.
-The original open-sourced client code, as well as current OpenUru clients, rely mainly on the :ref:`GameMgr <game_server>` to work with marker games and store almost no information about marker games in the vault.
+The original open-sourced client code, as well as current OpenUru clients, rely mainly on the :ref:`game manager <game_manager>` to work with marker games and store almost no information about marker games in the vault.
-H'uru introduced a different implementation of marker games that isn't based on the GameMgr and as a result stores the entire marker game in its vault node.
+H'uru introduced a different implementation of marker games that isn't based on the game manager and as a result stores the entire marker game in its vault node.
 Currently,
-OpenUru clients only support GameMgr-based marker games and H'uru clients only support vault-based ones, but work is ongoing to re-add GameMgr marker game support to H'uru.
+OpenUru clients only support game manager-based marker games and H'uru clients only support vault-based ones, but work is ongoing to re-add game manager marker game support to H'uru.

 * ``NodeType`` = 35
 * ``Uuid_1`` = **GameGuid:**
-  Internal identifier for this marker game in the :ref:`GameMgr <game_server>`.
+  Internal identifier for this marker game in the :ref:`game manager <game_manager>`.
   Unset for H'uru vault-based marker games.
 * ``Text_1`` = **GameName:**
   Name of the marker game,